 I’m going to show you how to match the colors between backgrounds and objects once you’ve cut them out and combined the different photos or otherwise known as compositing.

 I’ve grabbed some photographs from Adobe Stock.
-I have a photograph of the woman and then I’ve grabbed two different background because I’m going to show you two different scenarios with two different techniques: A simpler, more monochromatic cooler image and a more complex image with multiple colors.
+I have a photograph of the woman and two different background because I’m going to show you two different scenarios with two different techniques: A simpler, more monochromatic cooler image and a more complex image with multiple colors.

 You can find the photos here

-When you are compositing or combining images from different sources such as your own photos or photos from different stock sites and you’re trying to get the colors to match.
+When you are compositing or combining images from different sources such as your own photos or photos from different stock sites, oftentimes the colors don’t match.
+This tutu will show you how to match them.

 I’ve cut out the lady, as you can see.
 And I’m not going to go through those steps because I’ve got lots and lots of tutorials on how to do that.
 I’m going to show you how to make the colors match.